All Authors A-Z

 On leaving the Artane, Sean Hogan fell into a life of crime, leading to a time in Mountjoy prison - he then tried to take his life, twice.
 In spite of everything he has endured, Sean is a strong father and husband and is not bitter about his experiences.
 He lives with his family and runs a small business with his wife.
 Sean Hogan is a pseudonym.

 Ann Cameron has worked in publishing, as a university teacher and as a camp cook on a Mayan dig in Belize where boa constrictors climbed into the thatch of the roof to hunt mice at night.
-Ann has written a number of books for children.
+She is author of the timeless series of stories featuring brothers Julian and Huey.

 Marlon Brando was one of the biggest Hollywood stars of his generation, an international film idol and star of classic films from On The Waterfront and Last Tango in Paris to The Godfather and Apocalypse Now.
 Cult screenwriter and director Donald Cammell wrote Nic Roeg's Performance and directed the SF classic Wild Seed, among other films.